practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 ## Why is D still not very popular?

-Same like at [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#why-is-nim-still-not-very-popular), one could ask the same question here.
+Same as at [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#why-is-nim-still-not-very-popular), one could ask the same question here.

 However, there's a big difference to Nim: D is a U.S. based programming language, which should have made it easier to grow its ecosystem fast, at least theoretically from my point of view.